bhargavi-ad/data-science-s2025/challenges/c05-antibiotics-assignment.md

 - Diplococcus pneumoniae was renamed Streptococcus pneumoniae because Diplococcus pneumoniae’s response to antibiotics mirrored the response of both streptococcus hemolyticus and streptococcus viridans.
-All three were only effectively treated by penicillin and their MIC values remained in the same range almost close to 0.

 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)

-- While Visualization 1 shows the MIC values that all three bacteria have against penicillin, Visualization 2 very clearly visually shows the pattern that those three bacteria are the only bacteria that can only be responded to with penicillin.
-I believe that is because of how intuitively visual the bubble graph is.
-It makes it easy to see patterns in size and location across the plot with the sacrifice of having exact numerical values.
+- Visualization 4 is most effective at helping to answer this question because it shows the MIC values in response to all three antibiotics for each bacteria.
+In visualization 3 we can see some clustering occurring between the three bacteria, meaning that they have similar responses to both penicillin and streptomycin.
+However, Visualization 4 shows us that the three bacteria also have fairly similar responses to neomycin, with *Diplococcus pneumoniae* and streptococcus hemolyticus having almost the same MIC values and streptococcus viridans having a slightly higher MIC value.
+Also, because the x-axis is ordered by increasing MIC we see that those three bacteria have ended up next to each other because they are the closest in ascending order compared to the other bacteria.

 # References